Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Continuity

 \section{Continuity}

 The continuity principle on real numbers states that every real function is continuous.
-Writing it as
+Formally, it can be written as

-its realizability interpretation is an operation that given a realizer $\varphi_f$ of $f$, a realizer $\varphi_x$ of $x$, and a natural number $n$, to \emph{nondeterministically} compute $m$ such that $|x - y| \leq 2^{-m}\to |f(x) - f(y)| \leq 2^{-n}$ holds.
-The computability of this operation and the infeasibility of removing $\mval$ from the statement has been well-studied in constructive and computable analysis \cite{xuthesis}.
-The necessity of the presence of $\mval$ in the formulation is due to the function representation: For a single $f$, depending on how $f$ is realized, the operation should be allowed to give different $m$.
+Under the realizability interpretation, this corresponds to an operation which, given a realizer $\varphi_f$ of $f$, a realizer $\varphi_x$ of $x$, and a natural number $n$, \emph{nondeterministically} computes a natural number $m$ such that $\lall{y : \dR} |x - y| \leq 2^{-m}\to |f(x) - f(y)| \leq 2^{-n}$.
+The computability of this operation, as well as the impossibility of removing $\mval$ from the statement has been well-studied in constructive and computable analysis \cite{xuthesis}.
+The necessity of the presence of $\mval$ is due to the representation of functions: For a fixed function $f$, different realizers may yield different valid moduli $m$.